 Shyam represented me in a complex employment case involving constructive dismissal, age discrimination and breach of contract.
 He dealt with the preliminary hearings and was supportive, accessible and diligent throughout, providing a high standard of work.Client, 2023

 Areas of expertise

-Shyam has assisted numerous businesses and individuals with contractual, data protection, shareholding and insolvency issues.
-He has provided advice and has appeared in the High Court and County Court dealing with such matters since his second-six.
-Examples include:
+Shyam has assisted numerous businesses and individuals with contractual, shareholding and insolvency issues.
+He has acted both for and against multinational corporations and accepts instructions at all stages of proceedings.
+Some recent examples of his work include: